-- (1) Proposals for new office and research & development (B1a and B1b) floorspace will be directed sequentially to: Guildford town centre and Office and Research & Development Strategic Employment Sites.
-Only if sites cannot be found in these locations should edge of centre sites and locations within 500m of a public transport interchange be considered. - (a) Guildford town centre, then - (b) locations within 500m of a public transport interchange, then - (c) Offices and Research & Development Strategic Employment Sites1 unless: - (i) the proposed floorspace is limited in scale (less than 200 sq m or 25% of the existing office/R&D floorspace whichever is the lower) and/or - (ii) ancillary to the primary use of the site. - (2) The sequential approach does not apply to proposed floorspace included in the site allocations in the Local Plan. - (4)(3) The expansion of existing offices in locations outside the town centre, and Strategic Employment Sites and Locally Significant Employment Sites should be limited to 25% or less of the existing office and R&D floorspace. and any development not limited in scale is to be directed to sequentially preferable locations.
+- (3) Proposals for new office and research & development (B1a and B1b) floorspace will be directed sequentially to Guildford town centre, and Office and Research & Development Strategic Employment Sites.
+Only if sites cannot be found should edge of centre sites and locations within 500m of a public transport interchange be considered. - (4) The sequential approach does not apply to proposed floorspace included in the site allocations in the Local Plan. - (5) The expansion of existing offices in locations outside the town centre and Strategic Employment Sites should be limited to 25% or less of the existing office and R&D floorspace.